 The world is experiencing global warming, a serious environmental problem that results in unnatural calamities around the world.
 Recently, experts found that the ice sheet in the Antarctic is already in an irreversible state.
 It is fast melting because of the heating of the Earth.

 Despite this report, experts still believe that humans can do something to avoid further damage to the ice cap.
 And the people who are best to help solve the problem are the youth.

 The students are the grassroots, who will live on the earth in the coming years.
 They may be young, and immature, but they have a great power to save the world from getting drowned by the melting ice in the north pole.

 From the simplest to the grandest acts, students can do many things to protect their future habitat.
 Here are a few things that they can do to help:

 There are many environmental groups around your community and in your school, that you can be part of.
 Be active in participating in these programs, like tree planting and clean-up drives.
 You can also join efforts started by your schools just like Green Living Certification by The Green Campus Partnership.
 This program targets college students at Pennsylvania State University.
 It applies to reward incentives and community pressure.

 Individually, students can get free drinks and freebies that will entice them to support the program.
 Stickers are also posted around the campus, reminding students of their responsibilities to help the earth.

-The university’s environmental sustainability coordinator, Dan Garofalo said that “These are habits that you set up in your teens and twenties, that hopefully become second nature … leading to 30, 50 years of sustainable living,” This proves how important students are in this global campaign.
+The university’s environmental sustainability coordinator, Dan Garofalo said “These are habits that you set up in your teens and twenties, that hopefully become second nature … leading to 30, 50 years of sustainable living,” This proves how important students are in this global campaign.

 Learn To Segregate Waste